-I have the sense that silence can sometimes be useful, but it usually just makes me feel uncomfortable.
-Does silence have benefits in negotiation?
+Question: I have the sense that silence can sometimes be useful, but it usually just makes me feel uncomfortable.
+Does silence in negotiation have benefits?

 As these guidelines suggest, sometimes the best thing to say in a negotiation is nothing at all.

-Joseph Flom Professor of Law & Business, Harvard Law School
+Joseph H. Flom Professor of Law and Business, Harvard Law School